Rust unit testing: simplify your tests

 }

-argument needs some help to take place.
-We have to precede each of
+The magic of having tests that receive that ctx argument needs some help to take place.
+We have to precede each test

 #[test_context(Context)] // This is new